QuTech-Delft/OpenQL/README.md

 (in [cQASM](https://libqasm.readthedocs.io/) format) is hardware-agnostic and can be simulated on the QX simulator.

 OpenQL's source code is released under the Apache 2.0 license.
-Some optional components have GPL-licensed dependencies (GLPK); therefore, binary builds with these options enabled are governed by the conditions of the GPL.

 For detailed user and contributor documentation, visit the [the ReadTheDocs](https://openql.readthedocs.io) page!